Quick & Easy Pho

 Step-By-Step Instructions

-Yes, you can definitely use chicken instead of beef in this recipe to make chicken pho, known as pho ga.
-I recommend using boneless chicken breasts or tenderloins and slicing them thinly to ensure they cook quickly and evenly.
-Before adding the chicken, bring the broth to a gentle boil; cook the chicken until opaque and cooked through.
-For an even richer chicken flavor, consider replacing the beef broth with additional chicken broth.
+Pho is highly customizable.
+You can easily swap the beef for chicken to make pho ga (chicken pho).
+For the best results, use boneless chicken breasts or tenderloins, slicing them thinly to ensure they cook quickly and evenly.
+Bring the broth to a gentle boil before adding the chicken, and cook until it’s opaque and cooked through.
+For a richer chicken flavor, replace the beef broth with additional chicken broth.
+If you’re looking for more variety, you can experiment with other proteins like tofu or shrimp.

 You May Also Like